-What Do Drywall and Ceiling Tile Installer Do?
+What Does it Take to Be a Drywall and Ceiling Tile Installer?

-Drywall & Ceiling Tile Installer Definition Apply plasterboard or other wallboard to ceilings or interior walls of buildings.
+Job Description & Duties Apply plasterboard or other wallboard to ceilings or interior walls of buildings.
 Apply or mount acoustical tiles or blocks, strips, or sheets of shock-absorbing materials to ceilings and walls of buildings to reduce or reflect sound.
 Materials may be of decorative quality.
 Includes lathers who fasten wooden, metal, or rockboard lath to walls, ceilings or partitions of buildings to provide support base for plaster, fire-proofing, or acoustical material.